superkabuki/x9k3/README.md

 # x9k3 is a SCTE-35 injector for  HLS

-# https://github.com/superkabuki/x9k3 is the new home of x9k3
+### https://github.com/superkabuki/x9k3 is the new home of x9k3

 <samp>

- # State of the Union Address
  <pre>

-   Yeah, it's been a while,
- but I brought the good stuff.
+   Yeah, it's been a while, but I brought the good stuff.
    ABR Support added in v1.0.5.

-  Boom Goes the Dynamite.
+Boom Goes the dynamite.

+  Adrian
 </pre>